U.S. triples military aid to Philippines in 2012

 “We hope this is not indicative of the priority placed on the Philippines as a regional partner, as even non-treaty allies appear to be getting a bigger share of the FMF allocation,” del Rosario said in a speech at the Heritage Foundation in Washington, according to a foreign ministry statement.

-Del Rosario was in Washington for the first “two-plus-two” dialogue among their foreign and defense secretaries as they look at ways to deepen ties and help Manila build a “minimum credible defense posture”.
+Del Rosario was in Washington for the first “two-plus-two” dialogue among their foreign and defence secretaries as they look at ways to deepen ties and help Manila build a “minimum credible defence posture”.

 Washington agreed to provide $30 million in FMF this year, up from an initial 2012 allocation of $15 million and from $11.9 million last year.
 In 2003, funding amounted to $50 million as Washington sent forces to help the Philippines battle al Qaeda-linked militants.